 Why is it important to have the right commodity code?

 The duty rate and a number of import and export demands are associated with the various commodity codes.
 The correct commodity code will provide you with the correct customs duty and tax information.
 If Norwegian Customs carries out a tax audit and sees that you have not declared the item using the right commodity code and have paid too little tax, you may be retrospectively charged an additional amount to cover the difference.
 Additionally, you may also be charges with a contravention fine.

 How do I find the right commodity code?

-First you need to know exactly what you will be importing.
-Some products, particularly foods, can be put together in complex ways.
+First you need to know exactly what you will be importing or exporting.
+Some products, particularly foodstuff, can be put together in complex ways.
 It is therefore important that you have a list specifying the contents as percentages.
 Incorrect or missing information may lead to the wrong commodity code being used.

 Start by finding the correct heading number.
 When you have found the correct heading number for your item, the next step is as follows:

 First you see what is reffered to as one dash subheadings.
 Read all the one dash subheadings, and click on the text that describes your item directly or best.

 A colon after the text means that there are several subdivisions.
 Click on the text, and they will appear.

 You are importing uncooked pasta stuffed with, by weight, less than 20 % meat.
 Heading 19.02 looks like this: